sethladd/dartfacts/src/site/facts/dart-objects-have-class/index.markdown

 #import('dart:math');

 class Point {
-  num x, y;
+  // The state of the object is defined by fields. num x, y;

+  // The constructor creates a new instance of a class.
   Point(this.x, this.y);

-  num distanceTo(Point other) {
+  // The behavior of the object is defined by methods. num distanceTo(Point other) {
     var dx = x - other.x;
     var dy = y - other.y;